metayeti/mINI/README.md

 Files are read on demand in one fell swoop, after which the data is kept in memory and is ready to be manipulated.
 Files are closed after read or write operations.
 This utility supports lazy writing, which only writes changes and updates and preserves custom spacings and comments.
 A lazy write invoked by a `write()` call will read the output file, find what changes have been made, and update the file accordingly.
 If performance is a strong issue and/or you only need to generate files, use `generate()` instead.

 Section and key order is preserved on read and write operations.
-Iterating through data will take the same order as the original file.
+Iterating through data will take the same order as the original file or the order in which keys were added to the structure.

 This library operates with the `std::string` type to hold values and relies on your host environment for encoding.